Niweesha543/jokesApp/README.md

 # Jokes App

-A Flutter app that retrieves jokes from an API and saves them locally, ensuring users can access and enjoy jokes effortlessly, even when offline.
+This is a flutter app that retrieves jokes from an API and saves them locally, the app ensuring users can access and enjoy jokes effortlessly, even when offline.

 ## Features

-- Fetch random jokes from an API.
+- Retrieve random jokes from an API.
-- Cache jokes locally for offline access.
+- Store jokes locally to enable offline accessibility.
-- User-friendly and responsive UI.
+- Provide an intuitive and responsive user interface.
-- Handles connectivity issues gracefully.
+- Effectively manage connectivity challenges.

 ## Screenshots